 The BBCC Student Success Center (SSC) is located in Building 1400.
 The SSC is open 8:00am to 5:00pm Monday through Thursday, and 8:00am to 2:30pm on Fridays.
-For additional information please call 509.793.2369
+For additional information please call 509,793,2369

-Student Support Services
+TRiO-Student Support Services

-The BBCC Student Support Services program is a federally funded Title IV program.
-Total program funding of \$281,462.00 provides extensive academic services to 186 eligible students during each grant cycle.
+The BBCC TRIO Student Support Services program is a U.S. Department of Education Title IV grant.
+An annual funding of \$281,462 provides extensive academic services to 190 eligible students during each grant cycle.

-The Student Support Services program is designed to help students succeed in college.
-Students in the program benefit from academic tutoring, progress monitoring, study skills workshops and classes, additional academic advising and transfer/career advising.
+Student Support Services program is designed to help students find success in college.
+TRIO-SSS students benefit from academic tutoring, academic monitoring, success workshops, and, academic/financial aid/transfer/career advising.

-To be a part of the Student Support Services program, students must meet one of the following three eligibility criteria: 1) low income; 2) neither parent of the student has a bachelor's degree; or 3) disabled.
-The federal government funds Student Support Services in an effort to increase college success in these at-risk groups.
+To be eligible, students must meet one or more eligibility criteria: 1) first-generation- neither parent of student has a bachelor's degree; 2) low-income; 3) disabled- documented disability.
+These at-risk groups are strongly supported regardless of degree program.

-For additional information students should call 509.793.2040.
+For additional information please visit our SSS office in 1400 Building or call 509.793.2040.